Skip to main content

 transcript += segment["text"] + "\n"

-Phonexia 6th generation Speech to Text provides an option to fine-tune the transcription.
+Phonexia 6th generation Speech to Text provides some options to fine-tune the transcription.
 The underlying language model may struggle with jargon, local names, region-specific pronunciation or neologisms.
-Furthermore, speakers in your recordings might utter phrases whose transcription is ambiguous, for example because of strong accent.
-You can use config request body parameter to deal with all these situations.
+Furthermore, speakers in your media files might utter phrases whose transcription is ambiguous, for example because of strong accent.
+You can use the config request body field to deal with all these situations.

-You can specify phrases to be preferred over other options in its preferred_phrases attribute.
-In the additional_words attribute, you can list words that you expect not to be part of the language model's built-in vocabulary.
+With the preferred_phrases field in the config you can force the technology to prefer some phrases over alternative transcriptions.
+In the additional_words field you can list words that you expect to be missing from the technology's built-in vocabulary.
 See the endpoint documentation for more details.
-To use the request body parameters, you can encode them as a JSON string with json.dumps and pass them as a value of the data parameter of requests.post.
-In the following example, we define a specific phrase we expect to appear in the recording.
-To make the transcription even more precise, we provide phonetic form of the word 'superspeed'.
+In the following example, we define a specific phrase that we expect to appear in the input files.
+To make the transcription even more precise, we provide the phonetic form of the word 'superspeed'.

 "config": json.dumps(